-A London food editor becomes a creature of habit in Denmark at his summer house (even in winter, it turns out): "We spend all day, most days, outside—even when the sea freezes and the snow is a couple of feet deep," says Allan Jenkins, editor of Observer Food Monthly, part of the Guardian.
+A London food editor becomes a creature of habit in Denmark at his summer house (even in winter, it turns out): “We spend all day, most days, outside–even when the sea freezes and the snow is a couple of feet deep,” says Allan Jenkins, editor of the Guardian’s Observer Food Monthly.

-With his Danish wife Henriette, "our day starts and ends with a tour of the borders of the garden, seeing new things every time," Mr. Jenkins says.
+With his Danish wife, Henriette, “our day starts and ends with a tour of the borders of the garden, seeing new things every time,” Mr. Jenkins says.
 For a recipe from their garden, see Wild Mushrooms on Toast.
-And let's join them for today's tour:
+And let’s join them for their garden tour:

 Photographs by Allan Jenkins.

 Above: Their summer house (which is really an all-year-round house) is fewer than 200 yards from the sea on the Ahl Peninsula, on the east coast of Jutland, Denmark.
 Allan and Henriette, an architect, live busy lives in London, contenting themselves there with a roof garden.
-Readers of Mr. Jenkins' Observer Organic Allotment Blog know he also tends a biodynamic allotment with photographer Howard Sooley.
+In London, Mr. Jenkins also shares an allotment garden with photograph Howard Sooley; their blog is called Plot29.